drc85/U1-SnapStatus/README.md

 <img width="529" height="261" alt="image" src="https://github.com/user-attachments/assets/6a229949-6cae-4b88-bab5-454d0fce1067" />

-enter your printer ip here, if necceary ur auth api, if u dont have auth - leave empty
+enter your printer ip , if necceary ur auth api, if u dont have auth - leave empty

 after reboting it wil show the status like this...